tracey-web/tic-tac-toe/README.md

 * :white_check_mark: Use semantic markup for HTML and CSS (adhere to best practices)

 ### Bonus Content Attepted
-These are for extra credit!
-Don't focus on these until you've hit the core requirements.

-* Keep track of multiple game rounds with a win counter
+* :white_check_mark: Keep track of multiple game rounds with a win counter
-* Allow players to customize their tokens (X, O, name, picture, etc)
-* Get inventive with your styling, e.g. use hover effects or animations to spiff things up Use LocalStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
+* :white_check_mark: Get inventive with your styling, e.g. use hover effects or animations to spiff things up
+* :white_check_mark: Use LocalStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
-* Support custom board sizes: default is 3x3 but you could allow users to choose a larger board
-* Support networked multiplayer: https://www.firebase.com/ has a nice quickstart guide
-* TRICKIEST: Create an AI opponent: teach Javascript to play an unbeatable game against you

 ### Necessary Deliverables
 * :white_check_mark: A working game, built by you, hosted somewhere on the internet